-In this new world of work, simplifying password management is key.
+Simplifying password management is key to staying sane these days.
 As organizations take a “quantum leap” in digitization, employees use more tools than ever for collaboration, messaging or storage.
-This poses a challenge for IT management: how to provide employees with secure access to line-of-business applications and data stored in the cloud?
+This poses a challenge for IT management: how to offer employees secure access to line-of-business applications and data stored in the cloud?
 For many, SAML is the answer.

 SAML (Security Assertion Markup Language) is an open standard that simplifies the authentication process.
 It’s based on Extensible Markup Language (XML) format, which standardizes communication between the authenticating entity and the service or web application.
 In other words, SAML is what makes it possible to use one set of credentials to log into many different applications.
 It enables the communication necessary to link the authentication of a user’s identity with the authorization needed to use a given web application or service.